Famed Cullinan mine banks on big diamonds to drive down debt | MarketScreener

 The London-listed miner, which acquired Cullinan from industry leader De Beers, borrowed heavily to revamp the facility and began mining a new section of ore last July.

-Petra told Reuters its debts from the mine stood at around 65 percent of its overall $650 million (506 million pounds) in borrowing, which would represent about $420 million.
+Petra told Reuters its debts from the mine stood at around 65 percent of its overall $650 million in borrowing, which would represent about $420 million.

 Cullinan's general manager Juan Kemp added that it could take "between five and 10 years" from the opening of the new section to clear the debts related to the mine.
 That goes beyond the 2022 maturity of Petra's bond notes.